Krotite

 Krotite is a natural mineral composed of calcium, aluminium and oxygen, with the molecular formula CaAl2O4.
 It is the low-pressure dimorph of CaAl2O4, of which the high-pressure dimorph is named dmitryivanovite.

 Krotite was reported in 2011 in a calcium-aluminium-rich inclusion (CAI) in the carbonaceous chondrite meteorite NWA (North West Africa) 1934, which landed in Morocco.
 The mineral name was approved by the International Mineralogical Association (IMA 2010-038) and honors Alexander N. Krot, a researcher in cosmochemistry at the University of Hawaii at Manoa in Honolulu, Hawaii.

-Researchers have found that the mineral, which has the same atomic arrangement as a man-made component of some types of concrete, forms under low pressure at a temperature of at least 1500 C. These conditions of high temperature and low pressure are consistent with a hypothesis that the krotite grains found in the meteorite formed as high-temperature condensates from the solar nebula from which the Solar System formed, approximately 4.6 billion years ago.
-Thus, they are likely to be among the earliest minerals formed in the solar system.
+Researchers have found that the mineral, which has the same atomic arrangement as a man-made component of some types of concrete (specifically, calcium aluminate cements), forms under low pressure at a temperature of at least 1500 C. These conditions of high temperature and low pressure are consistent with a hypothesis that the krotite grains found in the meteorite formed as high-temperature condensates from the solar nebula from which the Solar System formed, approximately 4.6 billion years ago.
+Thus, they are likely to be among the earliest minerals formed in the Solar System.

 The CAI containing the krotite was said to resemble a "cracked egg" because its rim was crosscut by cracks filled with iron and aluminum hydroxides.
 Researchers suggest that the mineral assemblage in the CAI was at one time surrounded by a hot gas that reacted with krotite crystals on the surface of the CAI.
 It is likely that cracks on this rim of the CAI were filled with hydrated oxides as a result of weathering that occurred after the meteorite landed on Earth.

 Associated minerals include perovskite, gehlenite, hercynite, mayenite, grossite, hibonite, spinel and diopside.